What's On This Page

 Jasmine Green Tea

 Let’s start with the original recipe before introducing the distinctive variants.
 Most people probably know this tea best as jasmine green tea.
-Jasmine green tea has a pleasant aroma in addition to a crisp flavor and sweet undertones.
+Jasmine green tea has a pleasant aroma in addition to a crisp flavour and sweet undertones.
 You may enjoy the clean, sophisticated scent of jasmine at home with Amora’s Jasmine Green Tea.
-The jasmine-scented airy beds where the green tea leaves get harvested in the late spring and early summer give the beverage its unique, seductive, delicate flavor.
-Our Jasmine Green Tea can help you unwind if you ever need to after a stressful day.
+The jasmine-scented airy beds where the green tea leaves get harvested in the late spring and early summer give the beverage its unique, seductive, delicate flavour.
+Our Jasmine Green Tea can help you unwind after a stressful day.

 Jasmine White Tea

 Silver needle tea and jasmine petals are combined to create white jasmine tea.
-A complex tea with overtones of hay, grass, flowery fruit, and herbs is a silver needle.
+A silver needle is a complex tea with overtones of hay, grass, flowery fruit, and herbs.
 The jasmine’s crisp scent blends beautifully with the silver needle’s smooth and elegant personality.

 Jasmine Milk Tea

-Without sweetness, what would life be?
-Most likely bland.
-Thank goodness for jasmine’s milk tea!
+Without sweetness, life would be—most likely—bland.
+Thank goodness for Jasmine’s milk tea!
 This type of jasmine tea is given a smooth creaminess by adding milk or creamer.
 The mixture also includes boba pearls.
-Jasmine tea can now have the distinctive chewiness of a bubble tea beverage thanks to this inclusion.
+Thanks to this inclusion, jasmine tea can now have the distinctive chewiness of a bubble tea beverage.

 Jasmine Milk Tea Recipe

-One of my all-time favorite bubble tea flavors is jasmine milk tea.
+One of my all-time favourite bubble tea flavours is jasmine milk tea.
 It has a light flowery aroma and is thick and creamy!
-Take off the tapioca pearls to make a straightforward, plain jasmine milk tea.
+You can remove the tapioca pearls to make a plain jasmine milk tea.

 Key components include: